kennethwang14/kennethwang14.github.io/_posts/portfolio/2015-06-22-neworderesports.md

 tinyThumbnail: placeholder/thumbnail.jpg

 role:              "UX/UI Design, Frontend & Backend Development"
 description:       "I was contracted to create the website for New Order Esports, a professional Esports organization that specializes in Hearthstone.
 The website was built with WordPress CMS at the request of the client.
-It features a blogging area, Twitch integration, as well as an Events component.""
+It features a blogging area, Twitch integration, as well as an Events component."

 shortDescription: "I was contracted to create the website for New Order Esports, a professional Esports organization that specializes in Hearthstone."